circular-o/circular/docs/tutorials/integrating-with-nextjs.md

 # Integrating with NextJS

-This page explains how to integrate Shoelace with a NextJS app.
+This page explains how to integrate %LIBRARY_NAME% with a NextJS app.

 ?> This is a community-maintained document.
 Please [ask the community](/resources/community) if you have questions about this integration.
 You can also [suggest improvements](%REPO_URL%/blob/next/docs/tutorials/integrating-with-nextjs.md) to make it better.